Agencies · Ministries · Water Institutions · Utilities · Sponsors

 Institutional and Operational Roles

-NATWATA connects funders, public authorities, water institutions, regional networks, and field operators through a shared continuity framework - giving each actor a clear role in sustaining infrastructure after project delivery.
+NATWATA connects responsible parties, public authorities, water institutions, regional networks, sponsors, and field operators through a shared continuity framework - giving each actor a clear role in keeping decentralized infrastructure visible after handover.

 Swipe